salvindsouza/salvindsouza/README.md

 - 👋 Hi, I’m @salvindsouza
 - 👀 I’m someome who loves to learn everything but master none.
 I would rather surf the sea than dive deep in the ocean unless its a treasure 🏴‍☠️ 💰.
-- 🌱 I’m currently building Skynet.
+- 🌱 I’m currently trying to catch up.
 - 💞️ Open to collaborate.

 <!---